-3.9 General Impact of Model Updates on Loss Estimates
+3.8 General Impact of Model Updates on Loss Estimates

 Both hazard and vulnerability components have been modified with the summer 2021 release of the AIR Earthquake Model for Japan.
-The primary change of the vulnerability module is that the capacity spectrum method (CSM) of shake damage calculation is replaced by single intensity-based damage functions.
 The hazard component-including the seismicity and ground motion models-is updated in response to a significant change in the underlying data for the seismicity model and updated view of the ground motion model in the National Seismic Hazard maps published by HERP in 2019.
-For additional information regarding seismic hazard, refer to the model description and these white papers, available on the AIR Client Portal:
+For additional information regarding seismic hazard, refer to the model description and these white papers, available on AIR AIR Client Portal:

-- Tohoku, the Great East Japan Earthquake, 10 Years on - A Great Earthquake's Aftershocks Can Occur Years Afterwards - How the View of Megathrust Earthquake Hazard in Japan Changed after Tohoku
+- Tohoku, the Great East Japan Earthquake, 10 Years on - · A Great Earthquake's Aftershocks Can Occur Years Afterwards - How the View of Megathrust Earthquake Hazard in Japan Changed after Tohoku